If you’re watching for the Watch, better set your alarm — because Google’s long rumored device may be just around the

-Google has dipped its toes into the consumer hardware business in the last few years.
-While the endeavor started off rocky — ahem, Google Glass — the tech giant quickly redeemed itself with its line of smartphones, Pixelbooks, and Google Home products.
+Google has dipped its toes into the consumer hardware business for years, and while the endeavor started off rocky — ahem, Google Glass — the tech giant quickly redeemed itself with its line of smartphones, Pixelbooks, and Google Home products.
 Eventually, it may re-enter the wearables market with its first smartwatch.
-The Pixel Watch has been rumored for years now, but 2019 could finally be the year that we see it.
+The Pixel Watch has been rumored for years now, and 2019 could finally be the year that we see it.
 Here’s everything you need to know.